plus8/hotspot/INSTALL.md

-install this bit if you want the OLED_stats:
+Install this bit if you want the OLED_stats:
 ===============================================